About KORALL

 The researchers then realized that the optimal application for the solution was not only in high CO2 concentrations but that it was most effective at room temperature alone.
 And thus, the KORALL solution was born.

-Over the past year, the team has expanded, and currently, a diverse team of 4 individuals is actively working on commercializing this DAC technology.
+Over the past years, the team has expanded, and currently, a diverse team actively working on commercializing this DAC technology.

 The logo icon of KORALL